ted-ross/redpoll/README.md

 distributed applications that run in hybrid cloud and multi-site environments.

-Redpoll is about the interconnection of distributed components.
+Redpoll is concerned with the interconnection of distributed components.
 It supports a variety of useful communication patterns and provides services to both help coordinate distributed workloads and to manage and monitor those workloads in an operational environment.

 ## AMQP Networking

 The AMQP protocol has a number of characteristics that make it ideal for interconnect in hybrid cloud and multi-site situations.

-AMQP has rich addressing and multiplexing capabilities that make ita routable protocol.
+AMQP has rich addressing and multiplexing capabilities that make it a routable protocol.
 AMQP routing occurs at layer seven, independently of the layer three routing that is provided by IP.
 This provides a number of significant benefits for developers and operators of